MArhamAA1422/b6-learning/css/basics.md

 ## flexbox justify-content
 - The `justify-content` property is used to align the flex items when they do not use all available space on the main-axis (horizontally).
+- Depends on flex-direction

 ## flexbox align-items
 - The `align-items` property is used to align the flex items when they do not use all available space on the cross-axis (vertically).
+- Depends on flex-direction

 ## flexbox flex
 - The `flex` property is a shorthand property for the `flex-grow, flex-shrink`, and `flex-basis `properties.